chris-koester-db/dbsql_metrics/README.md

 - **warehouse_id**: ID of your SQL warehouse for production deployment.
 For development, the bundle will lookup the ID based on the specified name (Eg, Shared Serverless).
 - **workspace.host**: Your Databricks workspace URL

-Example configuration for dev target:
+Example configuration for prod target:
 ```yaml
 targets:
   prod: